Aggis15/T4NK0R/README.md

 # Welcome to the T4NK0R repository!

-This is a personal bot that is used in a server of a good friend of mines.
+This is a personal bot that is used in a server of a good friend of mine.

 ## What does this bot do?